JamesAniekan/CSC300PROJECT/README.md

 # CSC300PROJECT
 A simple app that displays android concepts and information.
-- Intorduction to Android tutorial sample project for 3rd-year Computer Science students of the University of Calabar demonstrating basic concepts like;
+- Introduction to Android tutorial sample project for 3rd-year Computer Science students of the University of Calabar demonstrating basic concepts like;
 - ConstraintLayouts.
 - Activities.
 - Views and Widgets.